lindsey98/MyXdriver_pub/README.md

 **General**
 -
-In this repository, we build a system to automatically decide the maliciousness of a phishing webpage through its behaviours
+In this repository, we build a system to automatically decide the maliciousness of a phishing webpage through its behaviours.
+This repository is built upon https://gitlab.com/kostasdrk/xdriver3-open.

 **System Overview**
 -